Environmental Considerations

 Recycling Rate(%)

-In principle, the period from April to March is one fiscal year, and results are updated on an annual basis.
+1. Review period results are updated on an annual basis.

 2. Scope of Reporting